 To support businesses, the Directive includes more detailed reporting requirements and companies should report in accordance with mandatory EU sustainability standards.
 Audits are required for the reported information.

 This law requires companies to report on the social and environmental impacts of their activities on a regulatory basis.
 Companies are obliged to disclose their modes and how they manage the social and environmental challenges they face.
-The increase of transparency should support consumers, investors, policy makers, NGOs and other stakeholders in their decision-making and has the potential to steer companies on a more sustainable course.
+The increase in transparency should support consumers, investors, policymakers, NGOs, and other stakeholders in their decision-making and has the potential to steer companies on a more sustainable course.

 The EU Taxonomy Climate Delegated Act

 The EU Taxonomy Climate Delegated Act helps to redirect the flow of money towards sustainable alternatives by setting a clear set of criteria to determine what or which activities can be considered sustainable.
 A clear set of standards to determine what sustainable business activity helps investors in their decision-making when adapting to more sustainable strategies.
 There are four conditions that economic activity must meet to be considered environmentally sustainable: